AGENTS.md: The Configuration That Can Break Your Agent

 If you use /init in Claude Code (generates CLAUDE.md) or equivalent commands in other tools, you’re sabotaging performance.
 Data shows it reduces success and increases costs with no benefit.

-Treating AGENTS.md as linter substitute
+Treating AGENTS.md as a linter substitute

 The bloated context file